KlyeYu/Machine-Learning-01/README.md

-# Machine-Learning-01
+# Machine-Learning-Linear-Regression
-Here is my first homework of Machine Learning
+Here is my first homework of Machine Learning about linear regression.

 ## Introduction
 Here is Yu Kangqi's Assignment 1 of DDA3020 in CUHKsz.